 But the same day, in response to calls to spare Roberson’s life, a bipartisan group of lawmakers in the Texas House of Representatives issued a subpoena for him to testify before their panel next week.

 Some 90 minutes before Roberson’s scheduled execution last week, the House criminal jurisprudence committee secured a temporary restraining order against the state, forcing it to hit pause on the procedure.
-Although a divided Texas Court of Criminal Appeals struck down the order, the lawmakers appealed to the Texas Supreme Court, which swiftly halted the execution so Roberson could sit before the House panel Monday.
+Though a divided Texas Court of Criminal Appeals struck down the order, the lawmakers appealed to the Texas Supreme Court, which swiftly halted the execution so Roberson could sit before the House panel Monday.

 He said Roberson did not have due process or a “fair trial”.
 “There’s no such thing as shaken baby syndrome,” Mr McGraw said, noting there would be “very clear signs” of abuse “that were not present in this case”.
 Roberson has long maintained his innocence and his attorneys say his daughter was suffering from multiple health issues before her death, including side effects from prescribed medications inappropriate for a toddler and acute pneumonia that had progressed to sepsis.

-The Case That Captured Attention
+The Case That Grabbed People Attention

 Robert Roberson's